rodrigocipriani/react-redux-pouch-chat/README.md

     ├── /client           # your browser code
     │   ├── /build        # build files by webpack
     │   ├── /config       # configs to run your project
-    │   ├── /fonts        # source Fonts to webpack load with your build │   ├── /public       # ...
+    │   ├── /public       # ...
 Coming soon
     │   ├── /src          # source files, where your modules will be located │   │   ├── /App      # working sample of App implementation.
 Fell free to change.
-    │   │   ├── /assets   # images and files to compose your project (don't use for uploads files, etc) │   │   ├── /Auth     # working sample of Auth implementation.
-Fell free to change.
+    │   │   ├── /assets   # images and files to compose your project (don't use for uploads files, etc) │   │   ├── /Modulo   # your module
-    │   │   ├── /config   # configs for your application, like urls api, etc
-    │   │   ├── /Modulo   # your module
     │   │   │   ├── moduloAction.js       # actions requests
     │   │   │   ├── moduloActionTypes.js  # action types constants